A Guide to Geriatric Syndromes: Common and Often Related Medical Conditions in Older Adults

 Tools and Tips

-Americans are living longer and healthier lives.
-Even so, many older adults develop one or more related medical problems called geriatric syndromes.
-Geriatric syndromes usually have more than one cause and involve many parts of the body.
-Often, one geriatric syndrome can contribute to another, making medical care for older people more complicated.
-Doctors called geriatricians, who have advanced training in the care of older adults, and other geriatrics healthcare professionals can play an important role in diagnosing and managing these syndromes.
+Americans are continuing to live longer and healthier lives.
+As we age, we become more likely to develop different kinds of health problems.
+These are called geriatric syndromes, which are problems that usually have more than one cause and involve many parts of the body.
+Doctors called geriatricians—who have advanced training in the care of older adults—and other geriatrics healthcare professionals can play an important role in diagnosing and managing these syndromes.

 Your healthcare provider should weigh you each time you visit and check for any changes.
 Also, be sure to let your healthcare provider know if you have any changes in your weight or appetite.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.